clj-kondo/clj-kondo/README.md

 populate the cache.
 When enabled, clj-kondo will suppress warnings and skips over already linted `.jar` files for performance.

+The `--parallel` option will use multiple threads to lint your sources, going through them faster.

 The `--copy-configs` flag will search and copy configurations from dependencies into the `.clj-kondo` directory, while linting (see [config.md](doc/config.md#exporting-and-importing-configuration)).